 On September 22, 2015, North Carolina lawmakers passed House Bill 372, known as the Medicaid Transformation and Reorganization Act, to privatize the state’s Medicaid system; then-Governor Pat McCrory signed it into law the next day.

 The bill was contentious, and votes were divided mostly along party lines, with most Republicans supporting the measure and most Democrats opposing it.
 Opposition to the legislation primarily revolved around the introduction of private, for-profit health insurance carriers to the NC Medicaid system.
 Opponents predicted that change would result in higher administrative costs and could incentivize carriers to withhold care from Medicaid patients in order to curtail costs.
 They also decried the bill for its focus on privatization of the existing system, without an effort to expand Medicaid under the ACA (North Carolina is one of 19 states that has not yet accepted federal funds to expand Medicaid).

-Roy Cooper, the state’s Attorney General and Democratic candidate for governor, has said that “turning to MCOs is a risky move.”
+Governor Roy Cooper, who was North Carolina’s Attorney General at the time, said that “turning to MCOs is a risky move.”

 Medicaid managed care by 2019

 H. 372 calls for the privatization of Medicaid in North Carolina, eventually switching to a model that involves the state contracting with three managed care companies.
 Those for-profit companies will provide Medicaid managed care plans that will compete with each other across the state.
 The legislation also calls for the creation of up to ten locally-operated networks of doctors and hospitals (“provider-led entities” or PLEs) that will offer plans across the six newly-created regions of the state.
 Medicaid benefits will be the same state-wide, regardless of whether the enrollee is in a managed care plan or a PLE plan.